KATZ5/CHIP8/README.md

 ---

+## 📦 Releases & Downloads

+The easiest way to use the emulator is to download the latest pre-compiled release.

+1. Navigate to the **[Releases](https://github.com/KATZ5/CHIP8/releases/tag/v1.0.0)** page.
+2. Download the `CHIP8_(Windows/Linux).zip` file attached under the **Assets** section.
+3. Extract the folder and run `chip8_Windows.exe` (Windows) or `chip8_linux` (Linux).
+4. Drag and drop any `.ch8` ROM or `.asm` text file directly onto the application window to play!

+_Note for Windows Users: Because this is an unsigned indie developer executable, Windows SmartScreen may flag it.
+When prompted, click "More Info" -> "Run Anyway"._

+---

 ## 🛠️ Building from Source

 To compile this project, you will need the [Odin Compiler](https://odin-lang.org/docs/install/) installed on your system.